hemantsurale/hemantsurale.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Two of our intern papers on text-entry topic got conditionally accepted at ISMAR'24. :tada:
+Two of our intern papers on text-entry topic got conditionally accepted at ISMAR'24. :sparkles: